Tuesday, 7 July 2015

 Sheffield is a worthy destination in terms of its attractions and during the weekend it has a European feel with its tram system and vibrant daytime activity.
 Whilst it has a good selection of branded and independent shops the choice of restaurants in the city centre is below what you might expect for such a large city and the city centre is very quiet outside of normal shopping hours when it suddenly and magically seems to become empty.

-For more photos of Sheffield click here
+For more photos of Sheffield click here or watch on You Tube

 No comments: